jlan84/cross-validation-assignment/individual.md

 3. Use `LinearRegression()` in scikit-learn to build a model which uses the `features` to predict `target`.
 Only fit the model using the training data set.

-   Note that there is multicollinarity and other issues in the data.
-Do not worry about this.
-We will learn about Lasso and Ridge regularization this afternoon (alternative to the methods you have learned yesterday) to deal with those issues.
+   Note that there is multicollinearity and other issues in the data.
+Don't worry about this for now.
+We will learn about Lasso and Ridge regularization this afternoon (alternative to the methods you have learned yesterday) to deal with some of the issues.

    ```python
    linear = LinearRegression()